Currently Browsing:Obstetrics & Gynecology

 Excessive hairiness, also known as hirsutism, is characterized by abnormal hair growth on areas of skin that are not normally hairy.
-Although the condition can affect both men and women, it usually only presents a problem to women.
+Although the condition can affect both men and women, it is usually more bothersome to women.

-Although diagnosis of excessive hairiness can be diagnosed with a medical history and physical examination.
+Although diagnosis of excessive hairiness can be diagnosed with a medical history and physical exam.
 Finding the underlying cause for the condition may include blood tests.

-Specific treatment for excessive hairiness will be determined by your doctor based on:
+Specific treatment for excessive hairiness will be discussed with you by your healthcare provider based on:

 Your age, overall health, and medical history